-WHITE PLAINS, N.Y. — The USTA announced today eight winners of its Annual Awards during the USTA Annual Meeting held March 19-22, 2010 at the InterContinental Dallas in Dallas, Texas.
-The honorees were recognized for their dedication to growing the game at an awards luncheon.
+WHITE PLAINS, N.Y. — The United States Tennis Association today announced the six winners of its Annual Awards to be presented at the USTA Annual Meeting and Conference on March 17 at the Hyatt Regency Bonaventure Conference Center in Weston, Fla.
+The honorees will be recognized for their dedication to growing the game at an awards luncheon.

 Brad Parks Award